Trex Company, Inc.: Manufacturing

 Trex is America's largest manufacturer of composite decking.
-Their manufacturing process combines recycled plastic film, like grocery bags and dry cleaning wrap, with reclaimed wood, some of which is swept from the floors of furniture factories.
-To procure the amount of plastic film necessary for production, Trex leans on partnerships with grocery store chains like Albertsons, which has contributed more than 200 million pounds of recycled plastic film to the NexTrex® recycling program.
-Trex uses approximately 400 million pounds of recycled plastic film to make its composite decking.
-Trex maintains two manufacturing facilities in Winchester, Virginia, and Fernley, Nevada.
+Its manufacturing process combines recycled plastic film, like grocery bags and dry cleaning wrap, with reclaimed wood, some of which is swept from the floors of furniture factories.
+To procure the amount of plastic film necessary for production, Trex works with grocery store chains like Albertsons, which has contributed more than 200 million pounds of recycled plastic film to the NexTrex recycling program.
+Trex uses approximately 300 million pounds of recycled plastic film annually to make its composite decking.

+Trex operates three manufacturing facilities in the United States in Winchester, Virginia, Fernley, Nevada, and Little Rock, Arkansas.
+The Virginia facility opened in 1993, followed by the Nevada plant in 1999.
+In 2021, Trex announced plans to develop a multi-faceted production site in Little Rock.
+A topping out ceremony was held in 2024.
+In March 2025, lines began running at the polyethylene film recycling and pellet processing plant.
+Decking production is expected to begin in 2027.

+International growth

+Trex products are sold in 40+ countries outside of the U.S. Key growth markets include Australia, Caribbean, France, Germany, South/Central America and the United Kingdom.
+In 2019, the company made significant capital allocations to existing facility in order to meet growing domestic and global demand and leads the industry on a global scale.